Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Introduction

-Due to the inherent vulnerability of deep networks to adversarial attacks, a novel concept called model reprogramming \cite{AdversarialReprogrammingNeural2019elsayed,ModelReprogrammingResourceEfficient2024chen} has been proposed to re-purpose a well-trained model trained in a source domain to perform a target-domain task through learning a universal perturbation without modifying the source-domain model parameters.
-In other words, an additive offset applied to a deep network’s input would be sufficient to adapt the network to a new task without the need of re-training or fine-tuning its inner parameters.
-It is evident that the reprogramming paradigm requires significantly fewer computing resources compared to fine-tuning numerous parameters within the model.
-Inspired by the above advancements, we advocate that reprogramming a well-trained foundation model to identify deepfakes is a promising way in terms of computational efficiency.
-Considering the Vision Language Models (VLMs) \cite{IntroductionVisionLanguageModeling2024bordes} have shown impressive zero-shot performances by bridging vision and language modalities, we employ CLIP \cite{LearningTransferableVisual2021radford} as the foundation model and adapt it to identify deepfakes.
+Due to the inherent vulnerability of deep networks to adversarial attacks, a novel concept called model reprogramming \cite{AdversarialReprogrammingNeural2019elsayed,ModelReprogrammingResourceEfficient2024chen} has been proposed to re-purpose a well-trained model trained in a source domain to perform a target-domain task, just through learning universal input perturbations without modifying the source-domain model parameters.
+In other words, an additive offset applied to a deep network's input would be sufficient to adapt the network to a new task without the need of re-training or fine-tuning its inner parameters.
+The reprogramming paradigm requires significantly fewer learnable parameters compared to fine-tuning numerous parameters within the model.
+Inspired by the above advancements, we advocate that reprogramming a well-trained foundation model to identify deepfakes is a promising way to improve generalization and training efficiency.